The 28 Top Job Interview Replies - Get Insider Tips!

 Any candidate can read and regurgitate the company’s “About” page.
 So, when interviewers ask this, they aren't necessarily trying to gauge whether you understand the mission—they want to know whether you care about it.

-Start with one line that shows you understand the company's goals, using a couple key words and phrases from the website, but then go on to make it personal.
+Start with one line that shows you understand the company's goals, using a couple of keywords and phrases from the website, but then go on to make it personal.
 Say, “I’m personally drawn to this mission because…” or “I really believe in this approach because…” and share a personal example or two.

 4. Why do you want this job?